christiankral/ElectricalEngineering.jl/README.md

     - `markerSize1`, `markerSize2` ,`markerSize3` ,`markerSize4`
     - `legendFontSize`
     - Type `?EE.Gray` or `?EE.Tab20bc` to see application examples
-- Assign color schemes to quanities, using either `using EE.Gray` of gray scale graphics or `using EE.Tab20bc`
+- Assign color schemes to quantities, using either `using EE.Gray` of gray scale graphics or `using EE.Tab20bc`